ymoreno/document-management-service-challenge/README.md

 ## Implementation Instructions 🛠️

 1. Use this repository as the starting point for your solution.
+If possible, create a fork of the repository.
 2. Implement the endpoints as per the provided OpenAPI specification.
 3. Configure an MinIO client.
 4. Configure a connection to PostgreSQL.
 5. Include your database schema script in `docker/init-scripts/schema-init.sql`.
 6. Create the Dockerfile for the `document-management-service`.
 7. Modify the docker-compose.yml file to add the necessary configuration for including the document-management-service in the stack.
 Ensure that the service correctly connects to PostgreSQL and MinIO.
+8. Implement the required functionality for the Document Management Service.
-8. Once your functionality is ready, validate it using Postman.
+9. Once your functionality is ready, validate it using Postman.
 Please note that you must start the stack using `docker-compose up --build`.
-9. Commit your changes.
+10. Commit your changes.
 It is recommended to maintain a clean commit history, ideally using [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.4/).
-10. Push your changes to a personal GitHub account and share the URL of your solution.
+11. Push your changes to a personal GitHub account and share the URL of your solution.

 **⚠️ Note:**
 All configurations (database credentials, MinIO/S3 settings, etc.) must be externalized using environment variables and configuration files.
 Avoid hardcoding sensitive information in the source code.